Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

-As you probably know, Microsoft Windows has a “Clipboard” for storing text, photos or other information that we “copy” from a web page or some other document to paste into another document.
+As you probably know, Microsoft Windows has a “Clipboard” for storing text, photos and other information that we “copy” or “cut” from a web page or other document to paste into yet another document.

 Most people don’t give a second thought to the security of the Clipboard.
 After all, we rarely have anything stored in there can could be considered a security risk.